Table Mountain (Butte County, California): Mining

 There is a silicon mine at the bottom of North Table Mountain.
 There are also several old irrigation mines at the north end of North Table Mountain.
 There is also an old mine shaft at Phantom Falls, which was used during the Gold Rush.
 Research sometimes takes place at the mine, although it can be difficult.
 Hydraulic mining near Cherokee produced a large amount of gold before environmental concerns forced an end to it in the late 1800s.
 Hundreds of good quality diamonds have been found in the area.

 In film

 Table Mountain was also used in Terrence Young's movie (which starred O. J. Simpson) The Klansman.
 The area was used to film scenes that were supposed to take place in Alabama.

 Clint Eastwood also used this location for parts of his 1976 film The Outlaw Josey Wales, as did director John Leone for the Henry Fonda film The Last of the Cowboys later the same year.

 Tours

-Volunteers from the California Department of Fish and Game have now started giving free tours on North Table Mountain.
+Volunteers from the California Department of Fish and Wildlife have now started giving free tours on North Table Mountain.
 Tours are given the first and third Saturday of the month, Feb-May, when the waterfalls are flowing and flowers are blooming.
 Tours start from a parking lot on Cherokee road, and there are two tours a day, which last about two hours each.